Engee documentation

 i important New operators in finite automata

-Added a new operator group on to Finite Automata.
-An event with the on operator group is activated when a given condition (e.g. temporal logic) is fulfilled, if the current state is active.
+Added a new group of operators to the State machines on.
+An event with a group of operators on they are activated when the specified condition is met (for example, temporal logic), if the current state is active.

 image7

-We have long had the familiar hotkey combination Ctrl(CMD)+Z present to cancel an action.
-Now we have implemented the reverse shortcut, in order to restore the action - Ctrl(CMD)+Y.
+We have long had a familiar keyboard shortcut.
+Ctrl(CMD)+Z to cancel the action.
+Now we have implemented the opposite. combination, in order to restore the action, – Ctrl(CMD)+Y.

 image11

-Added a feature to disable the reference constellation in the corresponding chart type.
-It will come in handy for those who plot unusual specific constellations for custom modulations.
+Added a feature to disable the reference constellation in the corresponding graph type.
+It is useful for those who build unusual specific constellations for custom modulations.
 Now you know what to do.

 image5

-n new Command to get the path to the selected block
+n new The command to get the path to the selected block

-Earlier we implemented the possibility to quickly copy the path to a block from the block card.
-Now we have made for you a command for programme control, which will also return this very path (see Public methods of programme management).
-Sometimes it is more convenient to select a block and enter the command at command line img 41 1 2.
+Previously, we implemented the ability to quickly copy the path to the block from the block card.
+Now we have created a command for you to program control, which will also return this very path (for more information about the commands, see Public methods of program management).
+Sometimes it is more convenient to select a block and enter a command in command prompt img 41 1 2.
 The commands are as follows:

 • engee.get_current_block()